MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, based on the design principle of diversity, we have proposed \toolName, a defense approach against adversarial examples for neural networks. \toolName first constructs a family of models (from the given target model) such that the models are complementary to each other to accomplish robustness diversity.
-Our approach is based on the insights that many attack approaches rely on the target model to generate adversarial examples that work well specifically on the target model, and are not intentionally built to attack multiple models at the same time. \toolName is simple, scalable, and easy to be applied, because it does not modify the target model.
-We evaluate our approach on two attack strategies (FGSM and C\&W) for two datasets (MNIST and CIFAR-10).
-The evaluation results show that our defense approach substantially improves the target model's adversarial accuracy by 35--50\% in the white-box attack scenario against both attack strategies and both datasets.
-For the black-box attack scenario, our defense approach also improves the target model's adversarial accuracy against FGSM by 2--10\% and against C\&W by around 5\%.
-While making the target model more robust against adversarial examples, \toolName still maintains about the same accuracy as the target model on normal examples.
+In this paper, we have proposed \toolName, a defense approach against adversarial examples for neural networks.
+Our approach consists of (1) a general defense framework based on multiple models and (2) a technique for generating these multiple models to achieve high defense capability.
+In particular, we construct a family of models such that the models are complementary to each other to accomplish robustness diversity.
+Our approach is simple, scalable, and easy to be applied, because it does not modify the target model.
+We evaluate our approach on three attack strategies (FGSM, C\&W, and PGD) for two datasets (MNIST and CIFAR-10).
+The evaluation results show that our defense approach substantially improves the target model's adversarial accuracy by 22--74\% in the white-box attack scenario against both attack strategies and both datasets.
+Even for the black-box attack scenario, our defense approach also improves the target model's adversarial accuracy by 2--10\%.
+While making the target model more robust against adversarial examples, \toolName still maintains similar accuracy as the target model on legitimate examples.